 - Has no baking soda

-- Soft and feathery light till the last bite.
+- Soft and feathery light until the last bite.

 With no soaking and fermentation, the whole process is reduced by half.
 Now, what more do you need in a recipe?
 It’s quick, simple and comes together pretty quickly.
 A real savior and a foolproof method that has never failed me. 🙂